AnWiercze/NanopoReaTA/README.md

 ## Installation using docker [2]
-!IMPORTANT NOTE: All paths selected by NanopoReaTA should not contain any spaces in their names.
-Paths should always be named with underscores "_" instead of spaces " ". (e.g "Linux data" -> "Linux_data")!
+*NOTE: All paths selected by NanopoReaTA should not contain any spaces in their names.
+Paths should always be named with underscores "_" instead of spaces " ". (e.g "Linux data" -> "Linux_data")*

 #### Installation on Linux based systems